trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ------------------------

-A CMake project that uses TriBITS as its build and test system is composed of a single *TriBITS Project*, one or more *TriBITS Repositories* and one or more *TriBITS Packages*.
-In addition, a TriBITS Package can be broken up into *TriBITS Subpackages*.
-Together, the collection of TriBITS Packages and TriBITS Subpackages are called *TriBITS Software Engineering Packages*, or *TriBITS SE Packages* for short.
+A CMake project that uses TriBITS as its build and test system is composed of a single *TriBITS Project*, one or more `TriBITS Repositories`_ and one or more `TriBITS Packages`_.
+In addition, a TriBITS Package can be broken up into `TriBITS Subpackages`_.
+Together, the collection of TriBITS Packages and TriBITS Subpackages are called *TriBITS Software Engineering Packages*, or `TriBITS SE Packages`_ for short.

 First, to establish the basic nomenclature, the key structural TriBITS units
 are:

+.. _TriBITS Packages:

 * `TriBITS Package`_: A collection of related software that typically includes one or more source files built into one or more libraries and has assoicated